Jammin' (radio programme)

-Jammin' was a musical comedy show on BBC Radio 2 in the United Kingdom.
-It was presented by Rowland Rivron, who also plays drums.
+Jammin' is a British musical comedy show on BBC Radio 2 that first broadcast on 28 July 2001.
+It was presented by Rowland Rivron, who also played the drums.
 In addition to Rowland, there were two regulars in the band, and two guests - usually one comedian and one musician.
 The two regulars were usually Dave Catlin-Birch and Steve Brown.
 When Dave Catlin-Birch is on tour, he was usually replaced by Honka James Roby.
 Brown replaced original regular Richard Vranch in 2003.

 Thus the show usually followed the format: